 (This is an interactive menu.
 The more a category is searched, the bigger it gets)

-🔒📊 123teachme: You’ll find more than 500 authentic Listening Comprehension resources for novice, intermediate and advanced students.
-Each quiz is accompanied with an mp3 audio file and answers are provided so you can learn on your own.
+🔒📊 123teachme: You’ll find more than 500 authentic Listening Comprehension resources for the novice, intermediate and advanced students.
+Each quiz is accompanied by an mp3 audio file and answers are provided so you can learn on your own.
 Sometimes the audio quality is quite low though.

 ⭐️ 🗺📊 Spanishlistening.org: You’ll find more than 400 videos to listen to.
 It has a quite basic interface but its simplicity makes it the best option.
 Also (and this is the best perk about this site) you can sort the videos by Level, Topic, Grammar or Country.
-So literally you can find anything you are looking for in just few seconds.
-You need an intermediate audio in Argentinian about business?
-You’ll find it in here!
+So literally you can find anything you are looking for in just a few seconds.
+Do you need intermediate audio in Argentinian about business?
+You’ll find it here!

 🗺 📊 Learn Practical Spanish Online: This website has a little bit of everything.
-First you select a level and then you are preseted with some grammar rules.
-At the end, you can prove you have learned it all by reading and listening to many stories.
+First, you select a level and then you are presented with some grammar rules.
+In the end, you can prove you have learned it all by reading and listening to many stories.
 Obviously, you can jump right away to the listening part if you want to.
 The good thing is that it has a lot of content.
-The downside is that many lectures have difficult words that don’t match the level they are in (for example, talking about lawyers, trials and courts in a begginer level).
+The downside is that many lectures have difficult words that don’t match the level they are in (for example, talking about lawyers, trials, and courts at a beginner level).

 AlbaLearning: This is an amazing website that contains thousands of Spanish books to read, listen and download for free.
 You can find novels, non-fiction, old literature… This is, by far, your best option if you like real stuff and you hate those prefabricated nonsensical stories.

 🗺 📊 Audiria: Let’s say Audiria is like a search engine for stuff in Spanish online.
-Is like the “Spanish-Learning-Google” if that makes sense.
+It Is like the “Spanish-Learning-Google” if that makes sense.
 This tool offers tons of free listening stuff as well as podcasts, videos, songs, books and much more. .
-You can filter by level, theme, genre, speed of the speaker…It has a poor interface but it is definetely on of the most powerful tools out there.
+You can filter by level, theme, genre, speed of the speaker…It has a poor interface but it is definitely one of the most powerful tools out there.

 ⭐️📊 Readlang: One of the best websites for improving your reading skills.
-You select the language you speak and the language you want to learn and automatically there’s thousands of readings to choose from.
-You can filter by genre, readers votes, level or amount of words.
+You select the language you speak and the language you want to learn and automatically there are thousands of readings to choose from.
+You can filter by genre, readers’ votes, level or amount of words.
 Once you are reading, just click on any given word to know its meaning.

 📊👨🏫 Instituto Cervantes: Compilation of excerpts from books, ordered by level and difficulty.
-Each reading has a pre-reading activity, a post-reading activity and lots of information about the vocabulary used and spanish expressions and slang.
-Although it is delivered by an oficial institution (Instituto Cervantes) it has a very poor interface.
+Each reading has a pre-reading activity, a post-reading activity and lots of information about the vocabulary used and Spanish expressions and slang.
+Although it is delivered by an official institution (Instituto Cervantes) it has a very poor interface.
 But you’ve got pre and post exercises, which makes a nice extra.

 SpanishRomance.com: Provides around 50 short well-known tales.
 I mean SHORT tales.
 Perfect if you want a 20-30 minutes reading.
 It has no exercises, definitions nor audio listenings.
 I wouldn’t recommend it for beginners.